 Creating a strong password and updating security settings is another essential component of virtual mailbox safeguarding.
 A strong password is the first line of defense and can help prevent unauthorized access, ensuring your mail and personal information remain secure.

-But to really ensure safety, be sure to enable 2-factor authentication, or 2FA for short.
+But to really ensure safety, be sure to enable multi factor authentication, or 2FA for short.
 When using 2FA, you’ll be asked for an additional piece of information during the login process, which could be a 6-digit code via SMS text or even a physical key that you insert into your device.

 Finally, review your account security settings to make sure that you’ve got the highest level of security enabled.